Gender roles among the Indigenous peoples of North America: Ojibwe

-Historically, most Ojibwe cultures believe that men and women are usually suited towards specific tasks.
+Historically, most Ojibwe cultures believe that men and women are usually suited to specific tasks.
 Hunting is usually a men's task, and first-kill feasts are held as an honour for hunters.
 The gathering of wild plants is more often a women's occupation; however, these tasks often overlapped, with men and women working on the same project but with different duties.
 Despite hunting itself being more commonly a male task, women also participate by building lodges, processing hides into apparel, and drying meat.
 In contemporary Ojibwe culture, all community members participate in this work, regardless of gender.

 Wild rice (Ojibwe: manoomin) harvesting is done by all community members, though often women will knock the rice grains into the canoe while men paddle and steer the canoe through the reeds.
 For Ojibwe women, the wild rice harvest can be especially significant as it has traditionally been a chance to express their autonomy:

 While the Ojibwe continue to harvest wild rice by canoe, both men and women now take turns knocking rice grains.

 Both Ojibwe men and women create beadwork and music, and maintain the traditions of storytelling and traditional medicine.
 In regards to clothing, Ojibwe women have historically worn hide dresses with leggings and moccasins, while men would wear leggings and breechcloths.
 After trading with European settlers became more frequent, the Ojibwe began to adopt characteristics of European dress.

 Osage

 Sioux

-The Lakota, Dakota and Nakota peoples, in addition to other Siouan-speaking people like the Omaha, Osage and Ponca, are patriarchal or patrilineal and have historically had highly defined gender roles.
+The Lakota, Dakota, and Nakota peoples, in addition to some other Siouan-speaking people like the Omaha and Ponca, are patriarchal or patrilineal and have historically had highly defined gender roles.
 In such tribes, hereditary leadership would pass through the male line, while children are considered to belong to the father and his clan.
 If a woman marries outside the tribe, she is no longer considered to be part of it, and her children would share the ethnicity and culture of their father.
 In the 19th century, the men customarily harvested wild rice whereas women harvested all other grain (among the Dakota or Santee).
 The winkte are a social category in Lakota culture, of male people who adopt the clothing, work, and mannerisms that Lakota culture usually considers feminine.
-Usually winkte are homosexual, and sometimes the word is also used for gay men who are not in any other way gender-variant.
+Usually, winkte are homosexual, and sometimes the word is also used for gay men who are not in any other way gender-variant.